tirtho/cosmosdb-mongo-python/README.md

 ![CosmosDB URL](/images/cosmosdb-url.jpg)

-#### PYMONGO installation ####
+#### PyMongo installation ####
-Now the machine where you run these sample python code, make sure you are running Python 3.6 or above and you have installed pymongo package.
+Now the machine where you run these sample python code, make sure you are running Python 3.6 or above and you have installed PyMMongo package.
 Details on [pymong installation is here][pymongo-installation]

 #### Create Database and Collection ####
 Create the Database and Collection in MongoDB and/or CosmosDB on which you will the python code.